 As of 2020, she is the recipient of nine ‘Emmy Awards,’ five ‘Screen Actors Guild Awards,’ seven ‘Writers Guild of America Awards,’ and three ‘Golden Globe Awards.’

-In 2001, she married Jeff Richmond, an actor, director, and composer.
+In 2001, Tina Fey married Jeff Richmond, an actor, director, and composer.
 They have two daughters.